-This prospectus contains estimates, projections and other information concerning our industry, including market size and growth rates of the markets in which we participate, that are based on our management's estimates and research, as well as industry and general publications and research, surveys and studies conducted by third parties which we have not independently verified.
+This prospectus contains estimates, projections and other information concerning our industry, including market size and growth rates of the markets in which we participate, that are based on our management's estimates and research, as well as industry and general publications and research, surveys and studies conducted by third parties.
 In some cases, we do not expressly refer to the sources from which this data is derived.
 In addition, industry publications, studies and surveys generally state that they have been obtained from sources believed to be reliable, although they do not guarantee the accuracy or completeness of such information.
-The third-party industry publications, studies and surveys contained in this prospectus are identified by footnotes and are provided below:
+The third-party industry publications, studies and surveys contained in this prospectus are provided below: